9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 <br>

 **Demonstrate how a computer executes a program**.
-Draw a Pixel Bot program and grid on the whiteboard (about 3 or 4 lines of code) and work with students to read, step through, and number the code.
-At the same time, trace and paint with the Bot.
-Repeat a few times.
+Draw a Pixel Bot program and grid on the whiteboard (about 3 or 4 lines of code).
+Work with students to read, step through, and number the program.
+As you read the program, trace and paint with the Bot.
+Repeat a few times with new programs.
 (10 minutes)

 <br>